browserplus/borg/data/pages/docs/00_Overview.md

 **[Available Services](/docs/services/)**: BrowserPlus doesn't ship with pre-installed services.
 Instead services are downloaded, installed and updated on the fly.
 No need to wait for the next big release for new functionality or fixes.
-Check out this list for the services currently available.
+Check out the list of services currently available.

 **[Demos](/docs/demos/)**: From image processing to advanced uploading, motion sensing to cross-domain JSON requests, Demos showscases more complete examples of BrowserPlus in action.

+**[Widgets](/docs/widgets/)**: The widgets on these pages allow for easy BrowserPlus integration on your website.
+Just include a script, set some optional parameters and make your site more capable.

 **[FAQ](/docs/FAQ/)**: Answers to frequently asked questions.